kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/property-checking.md

 ## How does it work?

-Pact's property checker works by realizing the language's semantics in an SMT ("Satisfiability Modulo Theories") solver -- by building a formula for a program, and testing the validity of that formula.
+Pact's property checker works by realizing the language's semantics in an SMT ("Satisfiability Modulo Theories") solver—by building a formula for a program, and testing the validity of that formula.
 The SMT solver can prove that there is no possible assignment of values to variables which can falsify a provided proposition about some Pact code.
 Pact currently uses Microsoft's